Spy Court Fast Facts

 March 25, 2003 - The Supreme Court turns down the request by the ACLU without comment.

 December 15, 2005 - The New York Times reports that President Bush signed a presidential order in 2002 allowing the NSA to eavesdrop on Americans and others in the US (on international calls) without obtaining warrants through FISC.
-The newspaper reports that up to 500 people in the U.S. are being monitored at any one time and between 5,000 and 7,000 people overseas are being wiretapped.
+The newspaper reports that as many as 500 people in the US are being monitored at any one time, and between 5,000 and 7,000 people overseas are being wiretapped.

 December 16, 2005 - In his live weekly radio address, President Bush acknowledges that he has authorized wiretaps without warrants but defends the action as "fully consistent with my constitutional responsibilities and authorities."